July 15, 2020

-To implement proactive resilience measures, state and local governments need tools that help them evaluate risks and develop legally viable approaches, including planning, regulatory, spending, and market-based approaches.
+To implement proactive resilience measures, state and local governments need tools that help them evaluate risks and develop legally viable approaches, including planning, regulatory, acquisition, and market-based approaches.
 Additionally, policymakers need tools to help them evaluate different managed retreat approaches in comparison to other adaptation responses, including accommodation (building structures to better withstand future flood risk) and protection (building flood risk reduction structures to reduce flood risk).
 Finally, to ensure an equitable approach to retreat, policymakers will need to develop strategies for helping residents relocate to safer locations in ways that maintain important social connections and provide needed services, housing, and jobs.

-The Georgetown Climate Center (GCC) is partnering with leading experts to develop a Managed Retreat Toolkit, which will synthesize best and emerging practices for facilitating retreat in vulnerable coastal areas, preserving and enhancing important coastal ecosystems, and preparing higher-ground “receiving communities” to take in residents relocating away from vulnerable areas.
-The Toolkit will also include case studies about retreat from around the country, including examples from both coastal and riverine communities.
-Like GCC's Sea-Level Rise Toolkit, the Managed Retreat Toolkit will also include decision-making frameworks to help policymakers evaluate the legal, policy, and administrative considerations they need to weigh to choose among different options.
-The Toolkit will be designed as an online resource powered by GCC’s Adaptation Clearinghouse, similar to the Green Infrastructure Toolkit.
-This will enable ongoing updates to the Toolkit to ensure that users have the most recent best practice examples of coastal adaptation.
+The Georgetown Climate Center’s new Managed Retreat Toolkit synthesizes best and emerging practices for facilitating retreat in vulnerable coastal areas, conserving and enhancing important coastal ecosystems, and preparing higher-ground “receiving communities” to take in residents relocating away from vulnerable areas.
+The toolkit includes case studies about retreat from across the country, including examples from both coastal and riverine communities.
+Like GCC's Sea-Level Rise Toolkit, the Managed Retreat Toolkit includes decisionmaking frameworks to help policymakers evaluate legal, policy, and administrative considerations of different tools and options.
+The first comprehensive online resource on managed retreat, GCC’s new Managed Retreat Toolkit combines legal and policy tools, best and emerging practices, and case studies to support peer learning and decisionmaking around managed retreat and climate adaptation.